 "HOMINGTON, a parish in the hundred of Cawden, county Wilts, 4 miles S.W. of Salisbury, its post town.
 The parish, which is inconsiderable, is situated on a branch of the river Avon.
 Much of the land is unenclosed.
 The soil is chalky, producing good crops of wheat and other grain.
 The tithes were commuted for land and money payments under an Enclosure Act in 1783.
 The living is a perpetual curacy, value £57, in the patronage of the Dean and Chapter of Salisbury, who are impropriators."

 [Description(s) from The National Gazetteer of Great Britain and Ireland (1868) - Transcribed by Colin Hinson ©2003]

+You can see the administrative areas in which Homington has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference SU123260 (Lat/Lon: 51.033173, -1.825982), Homington which are provided by:
+You can see maps centred on OS grid reference SU123260 (Lat/Lon: 51.033233, -1.825966), Homington which are provided by:

 - StreetMap (Current Ordnance Survey maps)